 Read more about the natural environment of Blackwood National Park.

-- Take rubbish home as bins are not provided.
+- Take your rubbish with you when you leave, as bins are not provided.

 - Everything in the park is protected.